fieldtrip/website/tutorial/automatic_artifact_rejection.md

 ## Suggested further reading

-For an introduction to how you can deal with artifacts in FieldTrip in general, you can go back to the [Introduction: dealing with artifacts](/tutorial/artifacts) tutorial.
+For an introduction to how you can deal with artifacts in FieldTrip in general, you should have a look at the [Introduction: dealing with artifacts](/tutorial/artifacts) tutorial.
 As an alternative to automatic artifact detection, you can manually inspect the trial- and channel-data, see the [visual artifact rejection](/tutorial/visual_artifact_rejection) tutorial.
+Furthermore, you use ICA to remove artifacts from your data, this is explained in the [cleaning artifacts using ICA](/tutorial/ica_artifact_cleaning) tutorial.

 More information on dealing with artifacts can also be found in some example scripts and frequently asked questions.
-Furthermore, this topic is often discussed on the email discussion list which can be searched [like this](https://www.google.com/search?q=artifact&sitesearch=mailman.science.ru.nl%2Fpipermail%2Ffieldtrip%2F).
+Furthermore, this topic is often discussed on the [email discussion list](/discussion_list) which can be searched [like this](https://www.google.com/search?q=site%3Amailman.science.ru.nl%2Fpipermail%2Ffieldtrip&q=artifacts).

+### Example scripts

+{% include seealso tag1="artifact" tag2="example" %}

+### Frequently asked questions

+{% include seealso tag1="artifact" tag2="faq" %}